A Handbook for High School Students Enrolled in USI's College Achievement Program (CAP)

 Prior to registering for a CAP course, consult with your CAP instructor, counselor and parent(s) to determine if CAP is right for you.
 It is your responsibility, before enrolling, to determine transferability and overall utility of the USI course at USI or other institutions you may attend (see Transferability).
 Also, be sure to read over dual credit helpful hints for parents and students before registering for CAP.

 Students enrolling in CAP should have a minimum, cumulative high school GPA of 2.5 (based on a 4.0 scale) and junior or senior status.
 Past CAP students must have attained a USI grade of C or better to enroll in further coursework in the same subject area (i.e. English 101 and English 105).
-Students who have a past-due balance from a previous semester will not be allowed to enroll in CAP until the balance has been paid, nor can a transcript be released.
+Students who have a past-due balance from a previous semester exceeding $250 will not be allowed to enroll in CAP until the balance has been paid.
+Students who have any level of balance can not request an official transcript to transfer USI credits.

 Some CAP courses have additional prerequisites beyond the minimum GPA requirement.
 Visit our Course Prerequisites page to learn more.